Ed Vosberg: Career

-At the age of 38, the Rockies traded Ed Vosberg to the Philadelphia Phillies on June 28, 2000, in part of a conditional deal.
+At the age of 38, the Rockies traded Vosberg to the Philadelphia Phillies on June 28, 2000, in part of a conditional deal.
 He once again found his way onto a major league roster with the Phillies in 2000.
 He went 1–1 in 31 games with an earned run average of 4.13.
-He played in 2001 with the Phillies and put up his best earned run average in his career at a 2.84 clip out of the Phillies’ bullpen.
+He played in 2001 with the Phillies and put up his best ERA in his career at a 2.84 clip out of the Phillies’ bullpen.
 However, once again after the 2001 season he was granted free agency and picked up by the Montreal Expos.
-His Canadian career was short-lived, only pitching in four games and stacking up an earned run average of 18.00.
+His Canadian career was short-lived, only pitching in four games and stacking up an ERA of 18.00.
 On April 18, 2002, Vosberg refused a minor league assignment and became a free agent once more.

 He made a comeback attempt in the Mexican leagues in 2006–07 at the age of 45.
-Ed Vosberg was quoted as saying, "The last couple of years I have gotten the itch.
+Vosberg was quoted as saying, "The last couple of years I have gotten the itch.
 When I retired five years ago I think I still could have done it physically, but mentally it is such a grind.
 It is such a great life, but it is a grind.
 It is difficult being away from your family.
 I needed these years to get the love of the game back and get on the field again."
-In his final seasons in the Mexican leagues he had a combined record of 7–8 with an earned run average of 4.14.
+In his final seasons in the Mexican leagues he had a combined record of 7–8 with an ERA of 4.14.